ConnorHowell/vwflash-docs/flashing/flashing-with-vwflash.md

 * It's time to get in the car.
 Turn the ignition on without starting the engine.
 Make sure a key is in range.
 On 2020 model year cars, you may also need to open the hood.
 * Click Get ECU Info.
-* You should now see information in the information area.
-If you don't, verify that your A0 has the correct firmware and/or you've selected the right interface.
-Counterfeit OpenPort cables are not supported and unreliable, and other J2534 interfaces are completely untested.
+* You should now see information in the information area. **If you don't, verify that your A0 has the correct firmware and/or you've selected the right interface.**

 <img src="../assets/images/info.png" width="700" alt="Screenshot of ECU Get Info" />